agnos-ai/northwind/README.md

 This Docker container checks for the existence of an RDFox.lic license file in the repository home directory: `/northwind/home/RDFox.lic`.
 Visit RDFox website to request a trial license and copy it to the location specified above on your local machine.

-## Host pre-requisites

-### MacOS

-You must have **Homebrew** and **Curl** installed on the host computer in order to be able to run the exercises in this demo.
-Please, follow the instructions on this [web site](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux) to install those tools on Windows, MacOS, and Linux.

-### Windows
-TODO

 ## Running the container